heloisasorato/AzSHCI-workshop/hands-on-labs/4_Software Load Balancers and More.md

 4. Go back to the main page on Windows Admin Center, click on the right host (in my case azshost2.contoso.com).
 Scroll down the left menu, then click on "Virtual Machines", select NC01 vm listed and click on Power.
 You need to turn off this VM so we can assign more memory to it.

-5. When the NC01 VM is Stopped, click on Settings > Memory > change the Startup memory to 5.
+5. When the NC01 VM is Stopped, click on Settings > Memory > change the Startup memory to 6.
+Also enable dynamic memory option.

 6. Start NC01 VM again